 Have you ever made lox at home?
 It’s SO easy!
-This simple recipe for Salt Cured Salmon with rosemary, juniper berries (optional) vodka and lemon zest requires only a few minutes of prep, and then watch as nature takes its course.
+This simple recipe for Homemade Lox with rosemary, juniper berries (optional), vodka and lemon zest requires only a few minutes of prep, and then watch as nature takes its course.
 The resulting lox, after 36 hours of curing, is the perfect addition to your holiday gatherings.
-And here’s a festive cocktail to bring a a little holiday cheer to the party.

-I have always wanted to cure fish with vodka and lo and behold, last week I had the perfect opportunity.
-My freezer was quickly defrosting due to lack of power, so this lovely piece of wild king salmon was in desperate need of saving.
+I have always wanted to cure fish with vodka and lo and behold, last week I had the perfect opportunity to make lox at home!

-Tito’s Handmade Vodka, is produced in Austin, Texas, in the state’s oldest legal distillery.
-The founder and distiller, Tito Beveridge (yes, I’m told this is his real name) makes his vodka in small batches, using old-fashioned pot stills, then tastes every batch to make sure it’s to his satisfaction.
+This week I partnered with Tito’s Handmade Vodka, a smaller company produced in Austin, Texas, in the state’s oldest legal distillery.
 Tito’s process is similar to those used to make fine single malt scotches, requiring a bit more skill and effort than conventional vodkas, and because of this, it has become my “go-to” vodka, both in catering and at home.

 What is great about curing your own salmon, is when it is done it can be used in many other healthy dishes, if you start thinking beyond bagels and cream cheese.